PracticeCloud/CloudPrac/README.md

-#Hello This is truptis edit not ashwins
+#Hello This is truptis edit not ashwinssss